Long-Sepaled Penstemon

 Snapdragon family (Scrophulariaceae)

-Description: This native perennial plant is about 1-3' tall and unbranched, except for a few flowering stems near the apex.
-The central stem may have fineClose-Up of Flowers white hairs, otherwise it is glabrous.
-The opposite leaves are up to 5" long and 2" across, becoming smaller as they ascend the stem.
-They are cordate or lanceolate, devoid of hairs, and have widely spaced sharp teeth.
-These leaves are sessile, or clasp the stem.
-A panicle of flowers occurs at the apex of the central stem, and smaller panicles of flowers may occur on upper side stems.
+An elongated panicle of flowers occurs at the apex of the central stem, and smaller panicles of flowers may occur on upper side stems.
 The stems of each inflorescence (peduncles and pedicels) are usually covered with fine white hairs.
 Each tubular flower is about 1" long, with 2 upper lobes and 3 lower lobes; the lower lobes do not project outward any further than the upper lobes.
-On the outer surface, the corolla is light violet or purple and covered with conspicuous hairs, while the inner surface is white.
+On the outer surface, the corolla is light violet or purple and covered with fine hairs, while the inner surface is white.
 The lower inner surface of the corolla is smooth and lacks ridges.
-The dark anthers within the corolla are hairless.
-The calyx of this penstemon is divided into rather long lanceolate segments with pointed tips that are about 1/3" long.
+The anthers and style are inserted within the corolla.
+The calyx of this penstemon is divided into rather long linear-lanceolate segments that are about 1/3" (8 mm.) long.
 The blooming period occurs during late spring or early summer and lasts about a month.
 There is no floral scent.
-The flowers are replaced by capsules containing numerous seeds.
+The flowers are replaced by small capsules containing numerous seeds.
 These small seeds can be carried several feet by gusts of wind.
 The root system consists of a taproot.
-The flowering stalk tends to die down after the blooming period.
+The flowering stalk dies down after the blooming period, although it is replaced by low basal leaves that persist until the spring of the following year.

 Return